Skip to content

 Der Akkusativ

-Here's where German grammar gets interesting: articles CHANGE based on a noun's role in the sentence.
-The accusative case marks the DIRECT OBJECT — the thing receiving the action.
-Good news: only MASCULINE articles change.
+Here's where German grammar gets interesting: articles change based on a noun's role in the sentence.
+The accusative case marks the direct object — the thing receiving the action.
+Good news: only masculine articles change.
 Feminine, neuter, and plural stay the same!

 In German, der becomes den, and ein becomes einen for masculine direct objects.
-That's the ONLY change! die/das/eine stay the same.
+That's the only change! die/das/eine stay the same.
 This small change carries huge meaning.

-English shows accusative only in pronouns: 'I see HIM' (not 'I see he').
-German shows it in articles too: 'Ich sehe DEN Mann' (not 'der Mann').
+English shows accusative only in pronouns: 'I see him' (not 'I see he').
+German shows it in articles too: 'Ich sehe den Mann' (not 'der Mann').
 The article tells you who's doing what to whom.

-Why you need this You're at a restaurant: 'Ich möchte DEN Kaffee' (I'd like THE coffee).
+Why you need this You're at a restaurant: 'Ich möchte den Kaffee' (I'd like the coffee).
 If you say 'der Kaffee,' it sounds like coffee is doing something, not being ordered!

 Ich sehe den Mann. (der → den)